Does my auto insurance cover rental cars?

 • Collision Damage Waiver – This helps pay for the damages for the rented car if there is an accident just like how collision coverage pays if you have this in your policy.

 • Third Party – This covers damages of the vehicle caused by a third party due to an accident or otherwise.
-As for the vehicles rented for business needs, it means that if you have comprehensive insurance rental cars, then you are covered for more than just the crash.

 • Rental Reimbursement Coverage – This is not your rental car insurance another difference that need not be mentioned.
-It assists in the payment of a rental car in the event that the owner’s car is under repair from an accident.

 2. When Is Rental Car Insurance Accepted by Auto Insurance Companies?